 Habitat McHenry County strives to make homeownership affordable for more families.
 We provide a hand up, not a hand-out.
-Meaning we’re in active partnership with homebuyers accepted into our program.
+Meaning we’re in active partnership with homebuyers in our program to build and purchase an affordable home.

 Habitat for Humanity is a home ownership program empowering families to build a new life for themselves through the stability and security of owning their own home.
 Habitat homes are not given away but are sold to families who qualify and are willing to make a down payment, put in sweat equity labor, and can make a monthly mortgage payment.
 Habitat homes are affordable because Habitat does not make a profit on construction, the families pay an affordable mortgage and the homes are built with volunteers.